Early Signs of Balding: 10 Warning Signs and How to Slow It Down

 • Medicine - Some products can cause side effects that could interfere with hair growth.
 Medications for gout, cardiovascular problems, depression, and arthritis are classic examples.

 • Cancer therapy - Chemotherapy and radiation therapy can harm the follicles.
-Based on studies chemo-induced hair loss happens in about 65% of patients.
+Based on studies, chemo-induced hair loss happens in about 65% of patients.

 Nufolix